WSU-kduncan/cs2900-Dgrinstead/Projects/Project2/README.md

 -When you initialize a container you create a new container of an image, and execute the container

 -When you initialize a container you are prepping the container to run.
 You are setting the settings and boundaries of the container.
 When you run it you are running the settings that you set

+# Running a container

+1. When you run a contaner and you enter shell mode you want to replace <container-name> with either the container name or containter ID.

+2. When the container is running in detaiched mode this means the Docker container runs in the background of the terminal.
+It does not receive input or display output If you run containers in the back- ground you can find out their details using docker ps and then reattach your terminal to its input and output.